Nikon D100 vs D300

 - More modern: Reflects 5 years and 6 months of technical progress since the D100 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D300 is the clear winner of the contest (8 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D300 is the clear winner of the contest (13 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons